alanmarazzi/mepcheck/README.md

 votes.data_(shape='list', limit=10)
 ```

+Note that if you want *DataFrame* you have to install pandas since it is not a requirement.

 # Contributing

 I'm open to any kind of contribution: ideas, pull requests and bug signaling are welcome.

+# Docker

+### Soon

 ## Thanks to